-The Fostering Team is designed to extracurricular activities during school holidays as well as on some weekends.
+The Fostering Team has designed extracurricular activities during school holidays as well at other times.
 We also ensure that we hold regular forums and activities for children to support carers to come together; share experiences (peer support) and incorporate training and learning opportunities.